Search Results

 This program is designed to help participants deal with chronic conditions.
 Topics include: techniques to deal with frustration, fatigue, pain and isolation, appropriate exercise for maintaining and improving strength, flexibility, and endurance, appropriate use of medications, communicating effectively with family, friends, and health professionals, nutrition, and how to evaluate new treatments.

 This class is created in partnership with MaineGeneral's Peter Alfond Prevention & Healthy Living Center.
-Class materials will be mailed to participants in advance of the class.
-Participants will participate in a small group discussion by phone once a week for 6 weeks.
-The class leader will call participants 2 weeks prior to the start of class to confirm registration.
-A separate email with the call-information will be sent a few days before the start of the class.
-If you have any questions, please contact Melissa Emmons at 626-7350.
+The class leader will call participants 2 weeks prior to the start of class to confirm registration and mail the class materials.
+If you have any questions, please contact Emily Michaud at 626-7345.

 jpaqyet@spectrumgenerations.org